Small Business Online Marketing: An All-Encompassing Guide to Market Your Small Biz Effectively

 6. Run social media ads to reach interested leads that haven’t discovered you yet

-One of the most effective online marketing strategies for small business is social media advertising.
+One of the most effective online marketing strategies for small businesses is social media advertising.
 Social media ads appear in targeted users’ newsfeeds.
-These posts appear like an organic post that a user would see in their feed.
+These posts appear like organic posts that a user would see in their feed.

 Social media ads offer advanced targeting, which enables you to reach people who haven’t discovered your business yet.

 To start running successful social media advertising campaigns, follow these best practices: